bmdavll/backup-utils/README.rst

 A pair of Python 3 scripts that read from backup definitions and invoke ``tar`` or ``rsync`` to create archives or sync files with a destination.

+Each line of a definition file is read as a file globbing pattern that describes one or more files or directories.
+Tilde and variable expansion is performed on each pattern before pathname expansion.
+The file may contain comments, which begin with a ``#`` and continue to the end of the line.
+To include a ``#`` in the pattern, escape it with a backslash or put it inside a double-quoted string.
+To include a ``"`` in the pattern, escape it with a backslash.
+The pattern is otherwise literal (including internal whitespace).

+If a line starts with ``@``, lines from the file(s) matching the pattern are read as if they were in the current definition file.

 ===========
 ``tarf.py``